MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     6 │ c  │
     =#

-What if we want to grab the 1st half of an input stream?
+How do we grab the 1st half of an input stream?
 Let's define `FirstHalf` as a combinator that builds a query returning the first half of an input stream.

     FirstHalf(X) = Each(X >> Take(Count(X) .÷ 2))
     void[FirstHalf(OneTo(6))]